-Perhaps you’ve seen a land surveyor and thought, “What’s that person doing and what exactly is land surveying?”
+Perhaps you’ve seen someone surveying land and thought, “What’s that person doing?”

 Land surveyors are a unique breed.

 They walk properties with a tripod and a strange-looking stick.